-First, it's expensive for what it is.
-If you buy this on contract, it will cost you the same as an iPhone, HTC One M8, LG G3 or Galaxy S5.
-If you buy it off contract, you're nearing the $700 territory, and the Fire Phone is closer to a midrange device than a high end one.
+First, though it's now free, it's not much more than the deals you'll find for the HTC One M8, LG G3 or Galaxy S5, and you can't even buy it off contract.
+The Fire Phone is closer to a midrange device than a high end one.

 Second, its midrange parts and display will feel incredibly outdated in just a few short months.
-One can argue that the Fire Phone is already outdated, but when most smartphones start adopting insane qHD displays, blazing fast CPU speeds and monster batteries, the Fire Phone will look antiquated.
+One can argue that the Fire Phone is already outdated, but when most smartphones start adopting insane QHD displays, blazing fast CPU speeds and monster batteries, the Fire Phone will look antiquated.
+It already does.
 This phone is not future-proof.

 Third, one of its two gimmicky features, Firefly, is essentially a tool to help you buy more stuff on Amazon.
 It's disguised as a useful search and identification app, but that's hardly a new concept.
 Shazam and the like have existed for some time, and Google Goggles was doing the same thing identifying objects.